Disclaimer: I do not own Kim Possible, any of the other characters from that show, or those from any other media I may reference in my stories.

 "Wade, did you hack Doctor Drakken's communications system?"
 Kim asked in a mildly annoyed tone.
 Normally, of course, she wouldn't be the least bit tweaked, but it seemed a bit rude at the moment.

 "Yep!"
 Wade replied unabashedly, "Can't seem to break the habit!"

-"There appear to be some people hiking up the road, Kimberly, probably from the first bus, going to try and help.
+Drakken continued to peer at the screen."There appear to be some people hiking up the road, Kimberly, probably from the first bus, going to try and help.
 Doesn't seem likely anyone got around that slide, even on foot.
 But how do we spot the actual accident site from up here?"

-Kim suddenly pointed at the screen.
+Kim pointed at something on the screen.
 "There's a vehicle parked at that bend in the road, that's a good bet."
 Drakken nodded and steered that way.
 Down between the mountains, visibility began to improve a bit.
 "There's a very faint heat source down there in the ravine, that must be it!"
 Kim declared.

 "I hope it's more then just the bus's engine."
 Drakken muttered.
 They were descending directly towards the source when Drakken suddenly brought the craft to a sudden halt, muttering a curse under his breath.
 "Trees too thick right there, and it looks like telephone or power lines running up the canyon are in the way as well!"
 Kim nodded, she could just make out the towers carrying the lines in question on the FLIR.
 "Put us down on the road, then, we'll rappel down."
 She said.